CiscoDevNet/devnet-dev-vms/upping_the_boxes.md

 Note that an error might occur, in which case one can just try again.

-## The "vagant up ..."
+## The "vagrant up ..."
 Command

 The general pattern of the command to up a box (given a Vagrantfile in the current directory) is below.
 The "provider" argument should be *one* of [virtualbox|vmware\_fusion|vmware\_workstation], where virtualbox is generic for all platforms that support that provider, vmware\_fusion is for Mac OS X, and vmware\_workstation is for Windows.
+Note that the provider when adding a box to Atlas is "vmware_desktop".

-The name of the base box can be either devnet-dev-base-vmware or devnet-dev-base-vbox.
+The name of the base box can be either "devnet-dev-base-vmware" or "devnet-dev-base-vbox"

 Bring up a local box would look like this: